mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

 I had only two articles on this blog for the past 2-3 years, with very limited activity, if almost none at all.

-- Part of this was due to personal reasons, busy to say the least:
+- Part of this was due to personal reasons, I was busy to say the very least:
   - Spending time taking care of long-lasting health concerns.
 I have undergone a dozen of procedures, some were elective, some others were really not.
 I had to do what was needed for myself.
   - Also a full orthodontic treatment over a three-year period with many, too many appointments with dentists and my lovely orthodontist.
   - One annulment plus the relevant legal changes across multiple countries (red tape all over the world).
   - Moving twice.
   - Being promoted at work with an increasingly bigger scope, and constantly burning myself out in order to make up for the lack of proper context to build what was needed.
 Even when I was put on sick leaves.
+  - This is not even the end of my self-healing journey, there is so much more to come, but at least things got to a manageable level lately and I hope they can stay that way for the foreseeable future.
 - Another reason was my unassumed and constant strive for perfectionism.
 A trait that led me to lose focus in the details.
 This was not exactly wanting things to be picture perfect, but rather because of internal struggles, including what you might qualify as a "mental disorder".
-- But mental disorders and various impediments to productivity are not just exclusively "environmental" or due to poor upbringing, etc., they can also be biological / biochemical (e.g., your own tolerance to certain drugs and medicines, among other things).
+- But mental disorders and various impediments to productivity are not just exclusively "environmental" (e.g., poor upbringing), they can also be biological-slash-biochemical (e.g., your own tolerance to certain drugs and medicines, your particular metabolism, etc.).
-- I have matured a lot since those earlier writings, and today, I hardly recognize the person I was then.
+- I have matured a lot since those posts, and today, I hardly recognize the person I was then.

-Despite this, I wanted to write and share more, not only for others but primarily for myself, yes a simple self-serving act.
+Despite this, I wanted to write and share more, not only for others but primarily for myself, yes, a simple and unapologetic self-serving act.

-Not just to improve or maintain my writing skills, but also to keep a record of my learnings and experiences.
+And it is not only for the sake of improving or maintain my writing skills, but also to keep a record of my learnings and experiences, how I perceive them at a given point in time.

 ## Coming up with a Sensible Set of Blogging Guidelines: Distilled Conciseness?